Nut Roll Recipe

-I believe that my mom’s claim definitely held up.
-These are spectacular nut rolls.
-I had a nut roll over the holidays that was way too doughy and dry.
-The dough for this recipe is very, very soft, and the filling is quite moist.
-The filling-to-dough ratio is also very high, which keeps everything from drying out and packs a ton of flavor into even the smallest of slices.
-This is now my official go-to nut roll recipe, which I will churn out for the holidays from here on out!
+In a word, this nut roll recipe is spectacular.
+Too often I’ve had nut roll that are doughy and dry and/or don’t have enough filling.
+The dough for this recipe is very, very soft, and the filling is supremely moist.
+Plus, the filling-to-dough ratio is very high, which keeps everything from drying out and packs a ton of flavor into even the smallest of slices.

 Nut Roll Recipe